sxiii/airdrop-manuals/affiliate.md

 4. Accept terms & email communication, solve captcha & press "Create new account" green button.
 5. Check your mail to click on verification link.
 That's it.

-You can find your referral link
+You can find your referral link in your account.

-After registration you get 25 AFL (Affiliate Coins)
+After registration you get 25 AFL (Affiliate Coins).